jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 # Internal Libraries:
 * app: default initialization point.
 Should allow customizing global settings and registering events and such
 * assets: Solid and stable asset management system.
-Should be multithreadable as well, and should allow for recursive asset loading (for gltf files for example)
+Should be multithreadable as well, and should allow for recursive asset loading (for gltf files for example).
+Could be used for loading scenes.
 * audio: Good audio support (with optional hrtf) and real-time raytraced audio (optional).
 Should allow playback, recording, generating, and mixing / synthesis
 * graphics: Vulkan based Graphics API, wrapped with proper results and Validation layer when running in debug mode. (probably going to use a fork of [phobos](https://crates.io/crates/phobos))
 * gui: [yakui](https://crates.io/crates/yakui) with graphics API backend